techClick/tocos_app/tocos_app_backend/README.md

 below are the scripts you use to run the application in development:

+### `yarn install`

+This will install the app dependencies neccessary to run the application.

 ### `yarn start`

 Runs the app in the development mode.\